parca-dev/parca-agent/README.md

       --debuginfo-disable-caching
                                    Disable caching of debuginfo.
       --symbolizer-jit-disable     Disable JIT symbolization.
-      --dwarf-unwinding-disable    Do not unwind using .eh_frame information.
-      --dwarf-unwinding-mixed      Unwind using .eh_frame information and frame pointers
       --otlp-address=STRING        The endpoint to send OTLP traces to.
       --otlp-exporter="grpc"       The OTLP exporter to use.
       --object-file-pool-eviction-policy="lru"